-Brevard Family Partnership Senior Executive of Programs will host regularly scheduled provider meetings to provide a venue for announcements, updates, and discussion of provider successes and concerns.
-Brevard Family Partnership will structure the agenda to explore issues related to network performance and to identify and problem-solve any barriers to quality care.
+Brevard Family Partnership Chief Executive Officer and Executive Director host regularly scheduled provider meetings to provide a venue for announcements, updates, and discussion of provider successes and concerns.
+Brevard Family Partnership structures the agenda to explore issues related to network performance and to identify and problem-solve any barriers to quality care.
 The ongoing opportunity to share strategies and address challenges will build a more cohesive provider network and lead to innovative new practices.
-The members of the provider network will also review performance and utilization.
+The members of the provider network also review performance and utilization.